5 Minute Read

-When it comes to setting and measuring KPIs, service managers experience better results when they’re focused on the process of delivering service, rather than the results.
-For example, rather than measuring profitability or number of service calls per day, start by analyzing the success of the processes involved in delivering service.
+When it comes to setting and measuring construction KPIs, service managers experience better results when they’re focused on the process of delivering service, rather than the results.
+For example, rather than measuring profitability or number of service calls per day, it's better to start by analyzing the success of the processes involved in delivering service.

 By reducing the amount of travel and identifying where routing can be more efficient, service teams are able to spend more time on billable tasks and tackle more work orders, not to mention the customer satisfaction that comes from getting to a jobsite and resolving an issue faster.